 Cyber Security Student Working Group

 The Cyber Security Student Working Group (CSWG) strives to build cyber capability among the next generation of international policy professionals.
-To this end we are working with experts in the community and the region to educate, empower and entertain the student body, faculty and staff.
+To this end we are working with experts in the community and the region to educate, empower, and entertain the student body, faculty, and staff.

-Monterey International Trade Association
+MIIS International Trade Association

 Terrorism Studies Club

 The Terrorism Studies Club (TSC) seeks to enrich its members through a series of educational, professional, and social events.
-By providing a positive and multifaceted support environment, the Terrorism Studies Club aims to assist students in fulfilling their highest academic potential and embarking on successful careers as security and counter terrorism professionals.
+By providing a positive and multifaceted support environment, the Terrorism Studies Club aims to assist students in fulfilling their highest academic potential and embarking on successful careers as security and counterterrorism professionals.